Securing data through a backup

 The entry criteria for software testing can be defined as all the specific conditions and concurrent activities that should be present at all times for a testing process to begin.
 The software testing life cycle or STLC can specify the entry criteria required during each phase of the testing process and can work out the best policy.

-The entry criteria is finalized and decided upon after a thorough testing process is completed and a complete understanding of business and software requirements is handled.
-An entry criterion includes the testing of software before it enters a new phase, and neglecting it can stop its quality.
+The entry criteria for QA testing in software development are finalized and decided upon after a thorough testing process is completed and a comprehensive understanding of business and software requirements is handled.
+An entry criterion includes the testing of software before it enters a new phase; neglecting it can stop its quality.

 Some of the common requirements here include:

-• The partial or complete testable code is available
+• The partial or complete testable code should be available.

-The entry testing criteria is broken down into different steps according to the testing lifecycle:
+The entry testing criteria are broken down into different steps according to the testing lifecycle:

 Unit Testing